 1979 Durham Museum photo of the building just prior to the opening of Horbach’s Pub which later become Dubliner.
 The stairs to its basement location had not yet been built.

-Dubliner would go on to become the closest thing that Omaha had to an official Irish Pub.
-In addition to the blarney stone out front, they would paint a large shamrock in front of the building in early morning hours for St. Patrick’s Day.
-This was to avoid a similar issue that Marylebone had a few years earlier when someone was hit by a car while painting a shamrock.
-They removed furniture to make room for the revelers.
-Those arriving in the morning were treated to Irish coffee, green doughnuts and rolls starting at 6 AM.
-They served Irish stew in addition to corned beef and cabbage at lunch.
-They even hosted Irish musicians including the Turfmen.
+The Dubliner would go on to become the closest thing Omaha had to an official Irish pub.
+In addition to the Blarney Stone out front, staff painted a large shamrock in front of the building in the early morning hours for St. Patrick’s Day.
+This was done to avoid a similar incident that had occurred at Marylebone a few years earlier, when someone was hit by a car while painting a shamrock.
+Furniture was removed to make room for revelers.
+Those arriving in the morning were treated to Irish coffee, green doughnuts, and rolls starting at 6 a.m.
+Irish stew was served along with corned beef and cabbage at lunch.
+The pub also hosted Irish musicians, including the Turfmen.

-Paul operated the Dubliner until 1989 when he sold it to Dick Ward who also operated the Dingle Bay Oyster Bar upstairs.
-10 years later it was sold to Frank and Cindy Vance.
-The couple was surprised to discover how closely Dubliner resembled the pubs that they had visited in Ireland.
-Along with its exposed brick walls, they preserved the character of the establishment and retained many of the artifacts and historical features including metal hooks on the ceiling joists left over from its early days.
-To this day, you can drop in, enjoy a pint and listen to live Irish folk music in what is annually named as one of Omaha’s best Irish bars.
+Paul operated the Dubliner until 1989, when he sold it to Dick Ward, who also operated the Dingle Bay Oyster Bar upstairs.
+Ten years later, it was sold to Frank and Cindy Vance.
+The couple was surprised to discover how closely the Dubliner resembled the pubs they had visited in Ireland.
+Along with its exposed brick walls, they preserved the character of the establishment and retained many of its artifacts and historical features, including metal hooks on the ceiling joists left over from its early days.
+To this day, visitors can drop in, enjoy a pint, and listen to live Irish folk music in what is annually named one of Omaha’s best Irish bars.

 2020 photo looking inside Dubliner while a band is performing.
 Courtesy of Shreyansh.